seancmonahan/dactyl-chimera-keyboard/docs/index.md

 ### Tips for making an efficient layout:

 - Use a spreadsheet or Inkscape drawing to brainstorm.
 Spreadsheets are easy to edit, but Inkscape lets you represent combos and tap dance sequences by drawing lines and arrows.
-- A spreadsheet showcasing good layouts is included in the releases page.
-- Keep a list of every possible keyboard symbol and cross off the ones you've found a spot for.
+- Keep a list of every possible keyboard symbol.
+Cross off symbols you've found a spot for.
 - Beware of Enter and Escape!
 Depending on the app you use, pressing these keys can clear text boxes or instantly send a message.
 Tab and Alt are also mildly powerful.
 - Never bridge your combos or tap dance across both halves of the keyboard.
 There will come a time when you must hold something in one hand and type in the other. (even if it's just your mouse.)
 My original Corne layout used a combo of left thumb and right thumb as "enter"; it was almost impossible to use.
 - Pay attention to "bigrams" and "trigrams", keys you often press in a particular sequence.
 For example, every sentence you write ends with a tap dance of [period] -> [space] -> [shift].
 If you put shift and spacebar under the same thumb, you'll suddenly feel inclined to write run-on sentences.
+- You can find a spreadsheet of the Dactyl Chimera's best layouts in this GitHub's releases page.
-- Finally, never be afraid to update your layout.
-Finding a good keymap is a mixture of logical patterns, listening to your muscle memory, and accomodating the keyboard shortcuts your software uses.
+- Finally, never be afraid to change your layout.
+Finding a good keymap is a mixture of logic, listening to pre-existing muscle memory, and accepting your company software's terrible keyboard shortcuts.

 ## Buying components

-We'll need some tools (3d printer, soldering iron, etc.), some normal keyboard parts (switches, keycaps), and some special parts (screws, 3d printer filament.)
+We'll need some tools (3d printer, soldering iron), some normal keyboard parts (switches, keycaps), and some special parts (screws, 3d printer filament.)

 ### Let's start with tools.

-Personally, I think it's a good idea to use publically available tools so that you can invest more money in the actual components of your keyboard.
-Check your local makerspace, public library, or college to see what they have on hand.
-Who knows, it might even be fancier than what you could afford on your own.
-If you do insist on owning your own tools, these lists should help you.
-Make sure to read the full build guide to understand how you'll actually USE these tools.
+Take advantage of publically available tools; this will let you invest (or sink) more money into the actual components of your keyboard.
+Your local makerspace, public library, or college campus are great places to look.

- - Keebio maintains a great list of soldering equipment. https://docs.keeb.io/soldering-tools#tip-cleanertinner
- - I'm not sure about 3d printer shopping guides; your suggestions would be helpful here.
+Make sure you have access to the following.
+ - A soldering iron, solder, flush cutters, and a method of desoldering.
+You will not need a heat gun. https://docs.keeb.io/soldering-tools
+ - You'll need a 3D printer.
+The users of https://www.reddit.com/r/3Dprinting/ can help.
+The Dactyl Chimera doesn't need dual extrusion, resin-level quality, or an enclosed build area, but those features are the gatekeepers to many other projects.
+From my perspective, a large heated bed, good cooling fans, and automatic bed leveling are always worth having.
+ - You can accent this keyboard with an acrylic bottom plate.
+I believe Keyhive offers an acrylic cutting service if you contact them directly. https://keyhive.xyz/
+ - Is your screwdriver camming out?
+It's probably not the screw's fault.
+[Project Farm has multiple videos on the topic.](https://www.youtube.com/c/ProjectFarm/search?query=screwdriver)
  - If you need safety glasses, I recommend the Uvex Sperian, Uvex Protégé, and Pyramex Ztek.
-The clear lens variants are great for working indoors while still providing UV protection outdoors.
+Clear lens variants are great for working indoors and still provide UV protection outdoors.

 ### Normal keyboard parts (the keys).